 With the arrival of summer, everything seems to slow down just a little bit.
 Maybe it’s the memories of summers off during childhood, or the sense of new adventure the season brings.
 Whatever the case, the month of July presents an opportunity to slow down and enjoy what New Orleans has to offer.
-Whether you choose to attend the annual New Orleans Shakespeare Festival at Tulane, have a lunch date at the new Pythian Market, or jam out to the Roots at the 2018 ESSENCE Festival® Presented By Coca-Cola®, we have plenty to keep you busy for the month of July.
+Whether you choose to attend the annual New Orleans Shakespeare Festival at Tulane, have a lunch date at one of the many new local restaurants, or jam out to live music at Tipitina’s or the 2019 ESSENCE Festival® Presented By Coca-Cola®, we have plenty to keep you busy (and cool) for the month of July.

 1. Celebrate what unites us on July 4th

 Regardless of politics, race, gender, religion, sexual orientation, or country of origin, the United States’ Independence Day is a time for all to come together and celebrate—with fireworks and beer.
 While New Orleans did not become part of the U.S. until 1803 with the Louisiana Purchase, we still know how to celebrate.
 As part of Go 4th on the River, the main fireworks display is a pair of dueling barges from the Mississippi River.
-Watch the show on the newly renovated and reopened Moonwalk (the riverfront park on the edge of the French Quarter), or spread out a blanket on the levee across the river in Algiers Point to watch from there.
+Watch the show on the Moonwalk (the riverfront park on the edge of the French Quarter), or spread out a blanket on the levee across the river in Algiers Point to watch from there.
+The show starts at 9:00 p.m.
+For added patriotism, turn on Magic 101.9, WWL AM 870, or FM 105.3 for music synced to the fireworks show.

 3. Experience empowerment and music at ESSENCE

-The 2018 ESSENCE Festival® Presented By Coca-Cola® returns to New Orleans from July 5-8 for a long weekend celebrating black culture through music, entertainment, and empowerment.
-Known to the broader public as a music festival (this year’s lineup includes big names like Janet Jackson, Mary J. Blige, the Roots, Snoop Dog, Big Freedia, DJ Jubilee, and Idris Elba), ESSENCE also provides a series of free workshops and educational sessions, including the 2018 ESSENCE Day of Service on July 5 and the Stay Woke Panel on July 7.
-Other sessions focus on community and culture, entrepreneurship and career development, wellness and spirituality, technology, and wealth that work to empower people through education.
+The 25th ESSENCE Festival® returns to New Orleans from July 4-7 for a long weekend celebrating black culture through music, entertainment, and empowerment.
+Known to the broader public as a music festival (this year’s lineup includes big names like Missy Elliot, Mary J. Blige, Ginuwine, H.E.R., Big Freedia, and PJ Morton), ESSENCE also provides a Gospel celebration on July 7, the Beauty Carnival, a series of free workshops and educational sessions, and the 2019 ESSENCE Day of Service.

 5. Bust out your floaties and head to the pool